Acámbaro F.C.

-Acámbaro F.C. is a football club that plays in the Liga Premier – Serie B. It is based in Acámbaro, Mexico.
+Acámbaro F.C. is a Mexican football club that plays in the Premier A, the intermediate branch of the Liga Premier de México, the third tier of Mexican football.
+It is based in Acámbaro, Guanajuato.

 History

-In February 2025, the municipal government of Acámbaro began negotiations to bring a professional football team to its town.
-Finally, in June, an agreement was reached with the Mexico City-based team CDM F.C., the club accepted the offer as it had better financial and sporting conditions than those in the Mexican capital.
+In February 2025, the municipal government of Acámbaro, Guanajuato began negotiations to bring a professional football team to its town.
+Finally, in June, an agreement was reached with the Mexico City-based team CDM, the club accepted the offer as it had better financial and sporting conditions than those in the Mexican capital.

-On June 27, 2025, the team's new identity was made official, which was renamed Acámbaro F.C.
+On June 27, 2025, the team's relocation to Acámbaro, Guanajuato and new identity was announced and became official, and was renamed as Acámbaro F.C.
 The club was registered in the Liga Premier - Serie B, taking the place previously used by CDM, in addition to inheriting the club's board of directors, coaching staff, and roster.

 Stadium

-The Estadio Fray Salvador Rangel is a multi-use stadium in Acámbaro, Guanajuato, Mexico.
+The Estadio Fray Salvador Rangel is a multi-use stadium in Acámbaro, Guanajuato.
 It is currently used mostly for football matches.
-The stadium has a capacity of 4,000 people.
+The stadium has a capacity of 3,500 people.